gnolang/gno/docs/how-to-guides/creating-dao.md

 }
 ```

-There is only one implementation currently, `gno.land/p/demo/teritori/dao_proposal_single`, providing a yes/no/abstain vote model with quorum and threshold
+There is only one implementation currently, `gno.land/p/demo/teritori/dao_proposal_single`, providing a yes/no/abstain vote model with quorum and threshold.

 ### Message handlers